Yes, if you sign an annual contract paid up front you receive a 2% discount.

 If you would like to sign up for less than a year’s storage we have a short term month to month contract.
 The minimum term for a short term contract is 3 months and we require at least 30 days notice on the 1st of the month before the effective date of the notice to end the contract.

-If you have an in-water slip you must continue to pay until we can find another tenant to take on your slip, your rate will change to month to month and you will be invoiced the difference between the annual rate and the short term rate from the beginning date of the your current contract.
+You must continue to pay until we find another tenant to take over your space or slip, your rate will change to a month to month rate and you will be invoiced the difference between the annual rate and the short term rate from the beginning date of the your current contract.

-We can hold the slip for a month but after that you will be expected to pay monthly storage/moorage fees until the boat arrives.
+We can hold the slip for up to a month but after that you will have to pay the monthly storage/moorage fees until the boat arrives.

-If you leave without 30 days notice or there was any damage caused to other boats or the marina itself we will absorb the security deposit.
-In addition you have 2 weeks to hand in/ post your gate key before we also absorb the key deposit.
+If you leave without 30 days notice or there was any damage caused to other boats or the marina by you or your boat we will absorb the security deposit.

 No, you must add your name to the waitlist as soon as you leave.
 Although we like to express loyalty to all customers if a customer signs an annual contract in the time you are away then space may be limited on your return.